Need help now? Call 403-815-3040 or book your consultation.

 Occasional sensitivity may not be serious, but frequent symptoms could indicate a deeper issue.

-If left untreated, this sensitivity can worsen and affect your daily comfort, eating habits, and overall oral health.
+If untreated, sensitivity can worsen and impact daily comfort and oral health.

 If you notice a molar sensitive to cold, the cause may be more specific.